 The court security program is similarly challenged by the constraints of the full year CR.
 This is one of the Judiciary's accounts that is now operating at a hard freeze level for the second year in a row despite a dynamic and very active threat environment that is driving workload for the program.
-We were already forced to reprioritize our security spending in FY 2024, deferring significant amounts of critically needed new security systems and equipment spending in order to avoid a reduction in either Court Security Officer (CSO) staffing or the funds dedicated to our threat management activities, such as those instituted when a disgruntled litigant found the home of U.S. District Judge Esther Salas in 2020 and murdered her son and critically wounded her husband.
+We were already forced to reprioritize our security spending in FY 2024, deferring significant amounts of critically needed new security systems and equipment spending in order to avoid a reduction in funds to either Court Security Officers (CSOs), the contract guards who deter and respond to security incidents at federal court facilities, or our threat management activities, such as those instituted when a disgruntled litigant found the home of U.S. District Judge Esther Salas in 2020 and murdered her son and critically wounded her husband.
 Now, further cuts in court security will be necessary, particularly among the aging and outdated systems and equipment that control access to restricted space, enable video monitoring of activities around a courthouse, or screen people and items being brought into a court facility.
-The specifics of the current threat environment are discussed in more detail in Judge Conrad's testimony, but at a time when dozens of individuals have been criminally charged in connection with threats against judges and the U.S. Marshals Service (USMS) is taking extraordinary security measures to ensure judges' safety, these reductions in security capabilities are extremely worrying.
+At a time when dozens of individuals have been criminally charged in connection with threats against judges and the U.S. Marshals Service (USMS) is taking extraordinary security measures to ensure judges' safety, these reductions in security capabilities are extremely worrying.

-Our main Salaries and Expenses (S&E) account that funds most court operations is in a slightly better posture for FY 2025, thanks in large part to the availability of fee collections and prior year unobligated fee balances that can help to mitigate the impact of flat funding and allow us to still make some planned and critically needed investments pursuant to our cybersecurity and information technology (IT) modernization strategy.
+Our main Salaries and Expenses (S&E) account that funds most court operations is in a slightly better posture for FY 2025, thanks in large part to the availability of fee collections and prior year unobligated fee balances that can help to mitigate the impact of flat funding and allow us to still make some planned and critically needed investments pursuant to our cybersecurity and IT modernization strategy.
 At the same time, those additional resources are not sufficient to ensure that we can cover all necessary and appropriate expenses for the year, and there will be impacts.
 Allotments going to courts around the country for their basic salary and operating expenses have been cut below the FY 2024 level on a national basis and are, in total, nearly 11 percent below requirements for the year.
 Because of these cuts, we estimate that nearly 40 percent of clerks of court offices and probation and pretrial services offices will be unable to support their on-board staffing, which is already more than 1,000 full-time equivalents (FTE) below national on-board staffing levels from five years ago.

-Although courts will make every effort to ensure that critical judicial business and case work continues without interruption, staffing constraints will require some offices to take steps such as reducing hours for public counters where your constituents seek information and assistance or redirecting remaining staff to courtroom tasks at the expense of the timely processing of restitution payments for crime victims.
+Although courts will make every effort to ensure that critical judicial business and case work continues without interruption, staffing constraints will require some offices to take steps such as reducing hours for public counters where your constituents seek information and assistance or redirecting staff to courtroom tasks at the expense of the timely processing of restitution payments for crime victims.
 In our probation and pretrial services offices, staffing constraints require the prioritization of limited resources to those offenders at highest risk of violating the terms of their release, potentially leaving low- or mid-risk offenders without the supervision and services they need to ensure successful reintegration into their communities.
 Sadly, we have documented instances in years past where chronic understaffing and the associated unsustainable per-officer caseloads contributed to incidents of serious recidivism, including crimes of violence resulting in one or more deaths.
 As always, we work extremely hard to avoid these outcomes, but protecting the safety of our officers, the individuals under their supervision and their communities at large has been, and will remain, a very resource-intensive mission.